It’s time for another Two Peds in a Pod photo quiz.

 Ask your middle schooler or high schooler.
 They most likely have seen these devices if they have not actually used one.

 Parents need to know kids are vaping in school as well as outside of school.
 Unlike conventional cigarettes, it’s easy for the kids to hide: no smoky smell, no cigarette cartons.
 The vaping liquid or “e-juice” comes in all kinds of “kid friendly” flavors such as gummy bear, fruit, or chocolate, and the devices needed to inhale them look like items in every kid’s pencil case or backpack.

 It’s easy for kids to get the e-juice on the internet because online stores don’t always ask for proof of age (legal age to buy is 18 years in the US).
+Adults can even get cannabis vapes equipped with the best 510 thread battery.
 Most e-juices contain nicotine, which is addictive.
 Emerging data show that kids who vape are more likely to go on to use regular cigarettes than kids who do not vape.
+E-cigarette and vapes were originally marketed to help people quit smoking, but due to online celebrities pulling off cool looking vape tricks, children are being encouraged to vape to look “cool”!
 So much on the industry’s claim to help decrease cigarette use by substituting vaping fluid.

-Bottom line: vaping, or using electronic cigarettes, is unhealthy and addictive, and startlingly easy for kids to hide.
+Bottom line: Although vaping products, like the ones found at Vaping360 can be a good way to quit smoking for adults, vaping, or using electronic cigarettes, is unhealthy and addictive, and startlingly easy for kids to hide.

 Julie Kardos, MD and Naline Lai, MD

 ©2018 Two Peds in a Pod®